Unit 4 - Practice Quiz

 encoder–decoder architectures for NLP Easy

-A. A Transformer and an Optimizer
+A. A Generator and a Discriminator

 B. A Convolutional layer and a Pooling layer